In addition to property management, Nesbitt Realty is a full-service real estate brokerage serving Page County

-As the above example demonstrates, exchanges shelter real estate investors from capital gain taxes as well as facilitating significant portfolio growth and increased return on investment.
+As the above example shows, exchanges protect landlords from capital gain taxes as well as facilitating significant portfolio growth and increased return on investment.
 In order to access the full potential of these benefits, it is critical to have a comprehensive knowledge of the exchange process and the IRC.
-For instance, an accurate understanding of the key term “like-kind” can reveal opportunities that could have otherwise been dismissed.
+For instance, an accurate understanding of the key term “like-kind” can reveal opportunities that might have otherwise been dismissed.

 What is a short-sale?

-A short-sale occurs when the seller sells a property for less than what is owed on the property.
-In the past, because of market contractions, some of our rental investor clients have found themselves in an untenable situation with regards to their rental unit.
+A short-sale happens when the seller sells a property for less than what is owed on the property.
+In the past, because of market contractions, some of our property owner clients have found themselves in an untenable situation with regards to their property.
 In those cases the best way out was often a short sale.
-Quite frankly, due to market expansion and inflation, this has not been much of an issue lately.
+Quite frankly, due to market expansion and inflation, this has not been much of a concern lately.

-Still, if you need it, members of our staff have CPDE (certified distressed property expert) training.
-We can clarify the ramifications of a short-sale help you decide if that option is right for you and your property.
+However, if you need it, members of our staff have CPDE (certified distressed property expert) training.
+We can clarify the consequences of a short-sale help you decide if that option is right for you and your rental property.

-Do you want know more about this community?
+Do you want know more about this area?

-Our Guide to Real Estate is a free tool for anyone who hopes to review important real estate information about Page County and surrounding areas.
-The Guide to Real Estate compiles data regarding what has sold and what is on the market, and some shocking facts that you may not know.
-Furthermore, our Guide spotlights quite a few of the benefits of residing in Page County.
-Of course, all of this is interesting for buyers and sellers, but owners and tenants will likely also find the facts to be quite informative.
+Nesbitt Realty's Guide to Real Estate is a helpful resource for anyone who wants to find out more about Page County and surrounding areas.
+The Guide to Real Estate includes facts regarding what has sold and what is currently listed, as well as some shocking facts that you may not be aware of.
+And, our Guide features many of the assets of residing in Page County.
+As a matter of course, all of this is helpful for purchasers and sellers, but landlords and tenants will probably also find this information to be very useful.

-a useful archive for property owners in Page County
+a free archive for rental investors in Page County

 - Collections and evictions